 In pure Machiavellian style, the man who’s selfish encourages women to invest in him for he understands one simple truth: the more a woman invests in him, the more committed she’ll be.
 If your goal is to ensnare a woman, you must be selfish, you must be ruthless, and you must be willing to take more than you give.

-Some dark research into attraction shows that women who invest in men by taking risks (as in having unprotected sex) are more likely to value the relationship than if they had taken no risks at all.
+Some dark research into attraction shows that women who invest in men by taking risks (as in not wearing protection) are more likely to value the relationship than if they had taken no risks at all.
 The charming yet ever selfish rogue builds attraction by getting women to invest in him.
 He knows only too well that every additional act of devotion and investment brings the woman further under his spell.

 Case Study: The Attractive Bad Guy